apache/www-site/content/foundation/docs/targeted-sponsorship-policy.md

 - Graphics Design
 - Media Support

-## Examples of Targeted Sponsorships that are Possible:
+## Examples of Targeted Sponsorships that are Possible

 These are examples that have been discussed and have merit to be discussed further.
 See the section below on discussion for these items: